Manet’s Civil Wars, part III: The Birth of Impressionism

 As might be expected, this did not win him friends among the jurors of the Salon.
 After rejecting all his submissions in 1876, one juror said, “We have given Manet ten years to mend his ways.
 His not doing so — Rejected!”

-A measure of official acceptance finally came to Manet in 1881.
-That spring he was awarded the Salon’s second-class medal for his portrait of the radical politician Henri Rochefort.
+A measure of official acceptance finally came to Manet five years later.
+In the spring of1881, he was awarded the Salon’s second-class medal for his portrait of the radical politician Henri Rochefort.
 An even greater honor was given to him in the fall.
 He was made a Chevalier of the Legion of Honor.
 From this point on, he could exhibit in all future Salons without applying to the juries.
 Almost twenty years after his father’s death, he finally had earned accolades Auguste Manet would have valued.

 Manet, The House at Rueil,1882

 Unfortunately, by then Manet was quite ill and had only two more years to live.
 He had moved to a country villa outside of Paris with the idea it would be good for his health.
-Suffering from late-stage syphilis, he was unsteady on his feet, with some paralysis in his limbs.
-He was forced to sit while painting.
+Suffering from late-stage syphilis (the same disease that took his father), he was unsteady on his feet, with some paralysis in his limbs.
+He had to sit whenever he painted.

 Manet, A Bar at the Folies-Bergère, 1882